 The Bible commands, “Grow in the grace and knowledge of our Lord and Savior Jesus Christ” (2 Pet.
 3:18).
 In fact, we should desire to grow just like a little baby desires to be fed when hungry.
-Peter put this way, “as newborn babes, desire the pure milk of the word, that you may grow thereby” (1 Pet 2:2)
+Peter put it this way, “as newborn babes, desire the pure milk of the word, that you may grow thereby” (1 Pet 2:2)

 If we are going to grow spiritually, we must understand some fundamental principles of growth.

 (1) It takes time to grow.
 It is a process.
-It doesn’t happen over night.
+It doesn’t happen overnight.
 This is true of babies.
 My grandsons, Roy and Miles are just a month old.
-But through the coming days, weeks and months of nourishment, we anticipate seeing their physical growth.
+But through the coming days, weeks, and months of nourishment, we anticipate seeing their physical growth.
 The same is true spiritually.
 The Hebrew writer related their growth, or the lack thereof, to the issue of time.
 (Heb 5:12).